 Navigate to your Services section and click the Add button.

-Select FTP from the Protocol drop-down list and the Server protocol drop-down list, then click OK.
+Select FTP from both the Client protocol drop-down list and the Server protocol drop-down list, then click OK.

 In the succeeding screen, start by expanding the Local host drop-down list.
-You'll see a couple of IP addresses associated with your Gateway machine.
+You'll see a couple of IP addresses associated with your MFT Gateway machine.
 Select the IP address facing your clients.
-In our case, that would be 10.0.0.0 (the default) to have the service listen on all network interfaces.
+You can also select 0.0.0.0 (the default) to have the service listen on all network interfaces.